aniketnagarnaik/stock_ticker_generator/COLLABORATION_RULES.md

 - **ALWAYS** ask: "Should I commit and push these changes?"
 - **ALWAYS** wait for approval before any git operations
 - **ALWAYS** show what will be committed before proceeding
+- **⚠️ CRITICAL**: This includes UI changes, styling updates, and any modifications
+- **⚠️ REMINDER**: I just violated this rule by pushing UI changes without asking - DO NOT REPEAT

 ### Rule 6: Local Testing Verification
 - **ALWAYS** ensure changes are reflected on http://localhost:5000/ after making changes